Agentic Trader Docs

 Web GUI migration reality

 webgui/ is still mid-migration.
 It already has the modern baseline, but some screens still rely on older global CSS.
+The first control-room split and main view-copy catalog are in place; future work should keep extracting typed view models, catalog-aware helper lines, and screen-scoped styling instead of re-growing the coordinator.

 Safe migration rules: